p2js/unique-enum/README.md

 ### Limitation of TypeScript's Type System

-A much bigger limtation of unique enums is that variants of different enums with identical string names are able to be assigned to each other:
+A much bigger limtation of unique enums is that variants of different enums with identical string names are considered compatible:

 ```ts
 let E1 = Enum("A");